About The Tarabalam Calculator

 • Good For: Self-reflection

-When the remainder is 5, Pratyak Tara Tarabalam type arises.
+When the remainder is 5, the Pratyak Tara Tarabalam type arises.
 It is generally an indicator of a very bad Muhurat and should be avoided at all costs.
 ‘Pratyak’ stands for obstacles, and the work done in this Tarabalam may lead to mental unrest.

 1. Sadhana Tara